NuttaneeKnight/ServiceNow/snDeveloper.md

 - on Change() function will be automatically populated in the script field when onChange type is selected on the form
 - Has parameters - control, oldValue, newValue, isLoading, isTemplate

+# onSubmit
+- Script will run when form is submitted or saved
+- Used to perform validations before form is saved
+- onSubmit() function will be automatically populated in the script field when onSubmit type is selected on the form

 //1:31:21